wazuh/wazuh/src/shared_modules/content_manager/doc/components/EXECUTION_CONTEXT.md

 - `topicName`: Used to compose the name of the database.
 - `spRocksDB`: Used to initialize the database connector.
 - `outputFolder`: Used to create the output files location.
+- `downloadedFileHash`: Used to store the file hash from the database.